 Assuming that you’re not a professional pet groomer, you’ll need to find a suitable area to set up your temporary grooming station.
 I recommend doing it somewhere you’ll be able to easily clean when you’re done.
 I usually do it outside, though I suppose a bathroom or the garage might be a good option as well.

 Keep in mind that dogs aren’t the quietest of pets, especially in stressful situations.
 Needless to say, you may have to put up with some whining.

 If you’re going to be grooming your dog indoors, you might want to soundproof the room first.
-Moreover, you should tell your neighbors what you’re doing in advance if you don’t want them speculating about the squealing sounds.
+Moreover, you should tell your neighbors what you’re doing in advance if you don’t want them complaining about about the barking and the squealing sounds.